wp-plugins/bulletproof-security/readme.txt

 * WordPress version is not displayed / not shown - WordPress version is removed
 * WP Generator Meta Tag filtered - not displayed / not shown
 * The Administrator username “admin” check - check WP DB for admin username
-* System Information Page PHP, MySQL, Server Info, Memory Usage, Upload size, etc.
+* System Information Page: PHP, MySQL, OS, Server, Memory Usage, IP, SAPI, DNS, Max Upload...
-* Security Status Page - Displays all website security status information
+* Security Status Page - Displays website security status information
-* File and Folder Permission Checking
+* File and Folder Permission Checking - CGI / DSO SAPI check and display
 * Help & FAQ page - links to BPS Guide and other detailed Help & Info pages
 * Extensive Read Me! jQuery Dialog Help Windows throughout the BulletProof Security plugin pages
-* Backup and Restore your original existing .htaccess files
+* Backup and Restore existing .htaccess files
 * Backup and Restore customized / modified .htaccess files
-* Use, modify, edit add too the provided BulletProof Security .htaccess Master files
+* Add to, Edit, Modify the provided BulletProof Security .htaccess Master files
-* Create your own .htaccess Master files and use BulletProof Security to manage them
+* Create your own .htaccess Master files or code and use BulletProof Security as an .htaccess file manager
 * Website Developer Maintenance Mode (503 website open to Developer / Site Owner ONLY)
 * Log in / out of your website while in Maintenance Mode
-* Customizable 503 Website Under Maintenance page w/Javascript countdown timer
+* Customizable 503 Website Under Maintenance page
-* Detailed Success / Error message display / HUD
+* HUD Success / Error message display
-* BPS Pro Modules - BPS Pro Modules are installed separately

 == Installation ==

-1. For BPS upgrades - Backup your files before upgrading.
-2. BPS includes permanent online backup options.
-3. For new installations - If you are downloading the zip file from the WordPress Plugin Directory.
+1. Install, activate plugin, click AutoMagic buttons and Activate BulletProof Modes.
+2. Download Installation:
-4. Download the bulletproof-security.zip file to your computer and unzip it.
+3. Download the bulletproof-security.zip file to your computer and unzip it.
-5. Upload the bulletproof-security folder (including all files within) to your /wp-content/plugins folder.
+4. Upload the bulletproof-security folder (including all files within) to your /wp-content/plugins folder.
-6. Activate the BulletProof Security plugin.
-7. Activating the BulletProof Security Plugin DOES NOT activate any of the BulletProof Security .htaccess modes.
-8. BulletProof Security has built-in Backup and Restore.
-Back up your existing .htaccess files first before activating BulletProof Security Modes.
-9. Click on the Settings link under BulletProof Security on your Plugins page or click the WP Settings Panel, then BulletProof Security to go to the BulletProof Security Settings page.
-10. Click on the Read Me First link at the top of the BulletProof Security Settings page.
-Enjoy!
+5. Activate plugin, click AutoMagic buttons and Activate BulletProof Modes.
+6. Enjoy!

 == Frequently Asked Questions ==

 = How does the BulletProof Security Plugin work? =

-The BulletProof Security Plugin is a secure radio button form that allows you to add (activate) .htaccess files to your website without having to use FTP or your web host control panel.
-BulletProof Security .htaccess protection is a fast one click website security solution.
-BPS has built-in Backup and Restore, a File Editor, a File Uploader and a File Downloader to make managing the BPS master .htaccess files and your website security fast and simple.
+The BulletProof Security Plugin allows you to instantly create and activate .htaccess website security with one click (ok maybe a few clicks) for your website without having to know anything about .htaccess files.
+The Master .htaccess files are pre-made and BPS writes .htaccess code specific to your website.
+There is nothing to figure out or to configure.
+Click the AutoMagic buttons and Activate BulletProof Modes.
+BPS has built-in Backup and Restore and an .htaccess File Editor for full manual editing control as well.
+Website security fast and simple.
+Enjoy!

 = Are there any known conflicts with other WordPress Plugins or Themes? =

+Yep here and there issues do pop up with plugins, but they are always quickly resolved in minutes.
-Please check the BulletProof Security <a href="http://www.ait-pro.com/aitpro-blog/2252/bulletproof-security-plugin-support/checking-plugin-compatibility-with-bps-plugin-testing-to-do-list/" title="BPS Plugin Testing and Fixes" rel="nofollow" target="_blank">Plugin Compatibility Testing and Fixes</a> page for new fixes that are not yet included in the most current version of BPS.
-Typically a simple .htaccess skip rule is all that is required to fix any plugin issues.
-BPS is automatically Forbidding Thumbnailer scripts in the root .htaccess file.
-To enable Thumbnailer scripts please see the root .htaccess file for instructions.
-Before allowing Thumbnailer scripts on your website make sure that they are recently security patched or new versions of the TimThumb.php script.
+Please check the BulletProof Security <a href="http://www.ait-pro.com/aitpro-blog/2252/bulletproof-security-plugin-support/checking-plugin-compatibility-with-bps-plugin-testing-to-do-list/" title="BPS Plugin Testing and Fixes" rel="nofollow" target="_blank">Plugin Compatibility Testing and Fixes</a> page for any new fixes that are not yet included in the most current version of BPS.
+Typically a simple .htaccess skip rule is all that is required to fix any plugin conflict issues.

 = What is the difference between BulletProof Security free and BulletProof Security Pro? =

 BulletProof Security free provides .htaccess protection against browser based hacking attempts: XSS, RFI, CRLF, CSRF, Base64, Code Injection and SQL Injection hacking attempts.
 It is recommended that you additionally add a secure custom php.ini, log PHP errors, lock ALL WordPress Mission Critical files and add HTTP error logging for your website.
 BulletProof Security Pro contains the same secure .htaccess files as the free version and includes secure custom php.ini files, logs PHP errors, locks ALL WordPress Mission Critical files on the fly and has built-in HTTP error logging to log 400, 403 and 404 errors that occur on your website.

 = Is BulletProof Security automatically setup already? =

 Yes and No. You must be using a WordPress Custom Permalink structure for BPS to work correctly (every WordPress site should be anyway).
- If you are not using a custom Permalink structure then you will get a warning message that Permalinks need to be enabled when you access the BulletProof Security Options page.
+ If you are not using a custom Permalink structure then you will get a warning message that Custom Permalinks need to be enabled when you access the BulletProof Security Options page.
 BulletProof Security includes AutoMagic Master .htaccess file creation so that only one click is required to automatically create your Master .htaccess security files for your website, which you then Activate - BulletProof Mode.
  BulletProof Security also offers full manual control of editing the .htaccess files using the built-in File Editor.
 BulletProof Security is designed with everyone in mind: regular folks, Designers, Developers and Coders.
 BulletProof Security is designed to work with every type of WordPress installation: Single websites, subfolder websites, subdomain websites, "Giving WordPress its Own Directory" websites, Network / MU subdirectory websites and Network / MU subdomain websites.
-BulletProof Security will automatically create the correct Master .htaccess files for your website when you use AutoMagic so if you're not sure what you have then use the AutoMagic create buttons.
-If you prefer to do everything manually then you would edit your .htaccess using the built-in File Editor instead of using Automagic to automatically create your .htaccess files.
-When in doubt just use AutoMagic and BPS will automatically add all the correct .htaccess information for you specific website.
-You can edit your .htaccess files and add additional .htaccess code at any time using the built-in file editor.
+BulletProof Security will automatically create the correct Master
+ .htaccess files for your website when you click the AutoMagic buttons.
+If you prefer to do everything manually then you would edit your
+ .htaccess using the built-in .htaccess File Editor instead of using Automagic to automatically create your .htaccess files.

 = Can I add my own .htaccess code to the BulletProof Security .htaccess files? =

 Yes.
 Of course.
-The secure.htaccess and wpadmin-secure.htaccess BulletProof files contain .htaccess code that protects your website against XSS, RFI, CSRF, Base64_encode, Code Injection and SQL Injection.
+The secure.htaccess and wpadmin-secure.htaccess Master .htaccess files already contain .htaccess security code that protects your website against XSS, RFI, CRLF, CSRF, Base64, Code Injection and SQL Injection hacking attempts.
- Add any additional security filters or other .htaccess code to your Master .htaccess files or your currently active .htaccess files using the built-in File Editor.
-Within the BulletProof Security .htaccess files you will see additional options that you can choose as well. .htaccess files can do many other things besides just providing website security protection.
+ Add any additional security filters or other .htaccess code to your Master .htaccess files or your currently active .htaccess files using the built-in .htaccess File Editor.
+The BulletProof Security Master .htaccess files contain help info and additional options within the the .htaccess files themselves. htaccess files can do a lot of neat things besides just providing website security protection.

 = Does the BulletProof Security Plugin create or write the .htaccess files? =

 Yes.
-BulletProof Security has full AutoMagic capability and still offers full manual control of editing both the BPS Master .htaccess files and your currently active .htaccess files using the built-in File Editor.
-The BPS Master .htaccess files have already been created for you.
-When you use the AutoMagic .htaccess file creation buttons the .htaccess files are written / created for your specific website with the correct RewriteRule and RewriteBase automatically added to your .htaccess files.
+BulletProof Security has full AutoMagic capability and automatically creates the .htaccess files for your webiste.
+BulletProof
+Security also offers full manual control of editing both the BPS Master .htaccess files and your currently active .htaccess files using the built-in .htaccess File Editor.
+The BPS Master .htaccess files have already been pre-made.
+When you click the AutoMagic buttons your
+.htaccess Master files are created with specific code for your specific website with the correct RewriteRule and RewriteBase automatically added to your .htaccess files.
 You can add additional code to the master .htaccess files, edit the .htaccess files or create completely new .htaccess master files from within the WordPress Dashboard using the built-in BPS File Editor - no FTP required - no Web Host Control Panel required.
  BPS could also just be used simply as an online .htaccess file editor and manager.
-BulletProof Security is designed to be a real time online .htaccess file editor that each website owner has complete manual control over instead of just an "auto-writing" approach.
-AutoMagic is great, but having both AutoMagic and full manual editing control makes BulletProof Security a versatile tool that offers a range of website security management options.
+AutoMagic is great, but having both AutoMagic and full manual editing control makes BulletProof Security a very versatile website security protection tool.

 = Does BulletProof Security Work on Windows IIS Hosting? =

 Yes and No. .htaccess files are only used on Linux based hosting.
-You can install BulletProof Security if you have a Windows IIS hosted website to use the additional features in BPS, but you cannot Activate BulletProof Modes.
-At some point in the future additional coding will be added for Windows IIS websites.
+You can install BulletProof Security if you have a Windows IIS hosted website to use the additional features in BPS, but you cannot Activate BulletProof Modes or use .htaccess files on Windows Hosting.
+At some point in the future additional coding will be added just for Windows IIS websites.

 = Is BulletProof Security Network / MU / Multisite Compatible? =

 Yes.
 BulletProof Security contains AutoMagic buttons for Network /  MU / Multisite websites.
 Both sub-directory and sub-domain Master .htaccess code is written / created for your specific Network / MU site.
 BulletProof Modes should only be Activated on the Primary site.
 All sub sites are virtual and there is no need to Activate BulletProof Modes on sub sites.
 This will actually screw up your Primary site.
-BPS allows only Super Admins to see the BPS menus in sub sites.
+BPS allows only
+Super Admins to see the BPS menus in sub sites.

 = Is BulletProof Security Compatible with subdomain websites and subdirectory websites? =

 Yes.
-BulletProof Security works on all types of WordPress installations including "Giving WordPress Its Own Directory".
+BulletProof Security works on all types of WordPress installations including "Giving WordPress Its Own Directory" websites.

 == Screenshots ==